kithmina1999/worklenz-astro/src/content/blog/loom-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [things3-alternative, kantata-alternative, workamajig-alternative, todoist-alternative]
+related: [discord-self-hosted-alternative, dropbox-paper-self-hosted-alternative, jira-self-hosted-alternative, ganttpro-self-hosted-alternative]
 ---